jflachman/local_rag_llm/docs/knowledge_documents.md

 # Knowledge Documents

-4\. **Knowledge documents**: A collection of documents that contain the knowledge your LLM will use to answer your questions.
-These documents depend on your application.
-For example, it can be a collection of PDF or text documents that contain your personal blog posts.
+**Knowledge documents** are the collection of documents that contain the LLM will reference to respond to queries from the user.
+The knowledge documents can by in many different formats.  pdfs, text, and other documents.

+It is also possible to include internet searches as a dynamic set of content for the knowledge base.